Dynamic-Capital/Dynamic-Capital/docs/ton-web3-guidelines.md

   (connect requests, bridge messages, device info).
 Import these models to keep Supabase edge functions, tests, and automation strictly typed against the official spec as the protocol evolves.
+- **`@tonconnect/isomorphic-fetch` & `@tonconnect/isomorphic-eventsource`** —
+  Polyfills that the SDK relies on when running inside Supabase edge functions or other non-browser runtimes.
+Add them when building custom bridges so reconnect logic and long-polling stay stable across environments.

+### Core TON runtime packages

+- **`@ton/core`** — Primary bundle for Cells, BOCs, and serialization helpers.
+  Use it in modern TypeScript targets (Mini App, bots, tooling) so compiler output stays tree-shakeable.
+- **`@ton/ton`** — High-level client used by the Mini App and background jobs to talk to lite servers.
+Prefer this wrapper when you need wallet-friendly APIs like `openWalletFromAddress` alongside request batching.
+- **`ton-core` & `ton-crypto`** — Legacy CommonJS builds required by a few scripts and Supabase functions that predate the scoped packages.
+Keep them pinned and isolated to server-only contexts to avoid duplicating bundle size on the client.

+> **Optimization tip:** When importing from the scoped packages, target specific
+> entry points (e.g., `@ton/core/dist/stack`) instead of `export *` barrels.
+> This keeps tree-shaking effective and prevents the legacy `ton-core` fallback
+> from leaking into browser bundles.

 ### Tooling & environment prerequisites